AluBhorta/auto-wp/README.md

-# AWS CI/CD using IaC for Wordpress
+# auto-wp

+Automated Wordpress using AWS CodePipeline and IaC.

 ## usage